 SERVICES PROVIDED

 2.1 Responsibilities of Operator.
-Commencing upon the Test Date, Operator shall operate and maintain the Interconnection Facilities and the Compressor Motor Facilities pursuant to and consistent with: (i) the policies and procedures of Enron Operating Company’s (EOC) Standard Operating Procedures, as amended from time-to-time (a copy of which has been delivered to Operator and which have been approved by Operator and are hereby incorporated by reference), (ii) the requirements of all Laws and (iii) this Agreement.
+Commencing upon the Test Date, Operator shall operate and maintain the Interconnection Facilities and the Compressor Motor Facilities pursuant to and consistent with: (i) the policies and procedures of Enron Gas Pipeline Group Operating Procedures Manual, as amended from time-to-time (a copy of which has been delivered to Operator and which have been approved by Operator and are hereby incorporated by reference), (ii) the requirements of all Laws and (iii) this Agreement.
 Operator shall have access to, and ECS shall provide, or cause to be provided to Operator, such information as may be reasonably necessary to allow Operator to perform its obligations hereunder.

 2.2 Services Provided by Operator.
 Operator shall provide the following services relative to the Interconnection Facilities and the Compressor Motor Facilities: